Add WordPress SSL and Move from HTTP to HTTPS

 You can fix most of these errors through the WordPress database.
 To do this, you’ll need to find all the mentions of your old website URL that started with http in the database and replace them with your new website URL that starts with https.

-The simplest tool to replace all these strings is the plugin Better Search Replace.
-Open the WordPress sidebar menu and click on Plugins and Add New.
+The simplest tool for replacing all these strings is the Better Search Replace plugin.
+Open the WordPress sidebar menu, click on Plugins, and Add New.

-After activation, go to the Tools tab and select the Better Search Replace menu item.
+After activation, navigate to the Tools tab and select Better Search Replace.

-In the Search box, paste your old website URL starting with http://.
-Then add your new website URL with https:// in the “Replace” field.
+In the Search field, enter your old website URL, including http://.
+In the Replace field, enter your new website URL with https://.

-Below that, you will see all of your WordPress database tables.
-Please select all of them.
+Below, you’ll see a list of your WordPress database tables.
+Please select all of them to ensure a complete update.

-The last step is to uncheck the box next to the option “Run as dry run?” and then click the “Run Search / Replace” button.
+The last step is to uncheck the box next to “Run as dry run?” option and then click the “Run Search / Replace” button.

 Fixing Mixed Content Errors Regarding Themes and Plugins